seanyoung/cir/README.md

 # cir - a new implementation of linux infrared tools

-For Linux, there are tools to interact with any infrared hardware:
-`ir-ctl` and `ir-keytable`.
+For Linux, there are tools for infrared: `ir-ctl` and `ir-keytable`.
 These tools can load simple infrared keymaps and load decoders, and transmit simple IR.
-The IR decoders are hardcoded and a small hardcoded set is included with the kernel.
+The IR decoders and encoders are hardcoded.
 There is also the lirc daemon and its tools, which supports many more IR protocols but certainly not all.